loomnetwork/loom-sdk-documentation/docs/karma.md

 ###### Deploy transactions
 A strictly positive karma is required to do any transactions.

-If `KarmaMaxDeployCount` is zero then there is otherwise no limit on the rate of deploy transactions.
+If `KarmaMaxDeployCount` is zero then there is no limit, imposed here, on the rate of deploy transactions.

 Otherwise users will only be able to run `KarmaMaxDeployCount` deploy transactions in any period of `SessionDuration`seconds.

 ###### Call transactions
 A strictly positive karma is required to do any transactions.

-If `KarmaMaxCallCount` is zero then there is otherwise no limit on the rate of deploy transactions.
+If `KarmaMaxCallCount` is zero then there is no limit, imposed here,  on the rate of deploy transactions.

 Otherwise users will only be able to run `KarmaMaxCallCount + total karma` call transactions in any period of `SessionDuration`seconds.
 Where `total karma1` is calculated from the count of sources held by the user as described below.